pratikdas/my_articles/service-discovery-with-consul.md

 2. Set Consul as the DNS server for a node:Provide a recursors configuration so that non-Consul queries can also be resolved.
 3. Forward all DNS queries for the "consul." domain to a Consul agent from the existing DNS server
 ## Conclusion
-In this article, we looked at the main concepts of AWS Step Function and used those to define a workflow for an Order Fulfillment process.
-Here are the main points from the article for quick reference:
+In this article, we looked at the main concepts of HashiCorp Consul.
+We understood how to set up the cluster, register services and discover service endpoints.